Ari Mittleman

 Ari Mittleman is an American public relations professional and author.
 He founded Keystone Strategy & Advocacy, a public affairs and strategic communications firm, and serves as the executive director of Keep Our Republic, a bipartisan nonprofit focused on election integrity.

 Early life and education

 Mittleman grew up in Allentown, Pennsylvania, and attended a local Jewish day school.
 He formally studied the Hebrew language and traditional Jewish texts beginning in kindergarten.
 Mittleman earned a B.A. from the Department of American Studies at George Washington University and an M.P.A. from the Fels Institute of Government at the University of Pennsylvania.

+While a student at George Washington University, Mittleman co-organised a national post-9/11 memorial project in which participants from across the United States created sections of a large quilt designed in the pattern of the American flag.
+The initiative began as a campus project but expanded into a nationwide effort, with contributions from diverse groups and an unveiling at the Washington Monument.

 He resides in Pikesville, Maryland, with his wife and daughter.

 Career

 Mittleman worked as a senior advisor to Senator Bob Casey for eight years.
 During his time with Senator Casey, Mittleman traveled extensively to all 67 counties in Pennsylvania.

 After leaving government service, he founded Keystone Strategy & Advocacy, advising on political organizing, coalition building, crisis communications, and social media advocacy.

+Mittleman served as a moderator at political forums, including a Democratic U.S. Senate debate at Muhlenberg College in 2022 and a Philadelphia mayoral forum on arts and culture hosted by the Philadelphia Orchestra and the Kimmel Center in 2023.

+In 2023, Mittleman helped fund and organise a series of digital billboards in New York and Pittsburgh to thank Senator John Fetterman for his support of Israel, an initiative coordinated by a group of politically active members of the Jewish community.

 The Algemeiner recognized Mittleman as one of 100 individuals who have influenced Jewish life.